AI coaching - why a human who has built something beats a chatbot every time

 This isn’t a technology problem.
 It’s a capability building problem.
 And it’s almost always caused by the same bottleneck: middle management.

-The cascade model for coaching works like this: CEO learns and builds conviction.
+The cascade model works like this.
+CEO learns and builds conviction.
 CEO coaches their direct reports - not on the technology, but on the strategic thinking behind it.
 Direct reports establish office hours and support structures for their teams.
 Middle management sees the executive team actually using AI, not just talking about it, and the social proof starts to work.

 This cascade is what turns AI coaching from a personal development exercise into an organizational capability.
-In building Tallyfy for over ten years, I’ve watched this pattern play out with every type of technology adoption.
+In building Tallyfy for over ten years, this pattern has played out with every type of technology adoption.
 The fractional AI executive model is one way to formalize this cascade without hiring a full-time executive.

-The alternative - and I see this constantly - is the CEO who gets excited, sends a company-wide email about AI, maybe runs a single workshop, and then wonders why nothing changed three months later.
-That approach fails for the same reason most consulting engagements fail - it treats adoption as an event instead of a process.
+The alternative - and I see this constantly - is the CEO who gets excited, sends a company-wide email about AI, runs a single workshop, and then wonders why nothing changed three months later.
+That approach fails for the same reason most consulting engagements fail: it treats adoption as an event instead of a process.

 What to look for in an AI coach

 Not everyone who calls themselves an AI coach is worth your time.
-Here’s a framework for evaluating whether someone can actually help you.
+Here’s a framework for evaluation.

 Technical foundation matters.
 Can they explain how the tools actually work?
-Not just “here are ten prompts that work well” but the underlying architecture.
+Not just “here are ten prompts” but the underlying architecture.
 Why do large language models hallucinate?
 What’s a context window and why should you care?
 What’s the actual difference between models?
-If your coach can’t explain these things in plain language, they’re going to give you advice that works today and breaks tomorrow.
-My BSc in Computer Science and years building Tallyfy from the first line of code isn’t a credential I wave around - it’s the reason I can explain why something works, not just that it works.
+If your coach can’t explain these things in plain language, they’ll give you advice that works today and breaks tomorrow.
+My BSc in Computer Science and years building Tallyfy from the first line of code isn’t a credential I wave around.
+It’s the reason I can explain why something works, not just that it works.

 Business experience is non-negotiable.
 Has your coach built something?
 Have they run payroll?
 Have they sat across from an investor and explained why the numbers aren’t where they should be?
 The strategic questions that matter in AI coaching - build versus buy, timing of adoption, organizational readiness - are business questions, not technology questions.
 Someone who’s only ever been a consultant will give you consultant answers.
-Someone who’s been a founder will tell you what actually happens when theory meets reality.
+A founder will tell you what actually happens when theory meets reality.

-Coaching is ongoing, not a one-time event.
+Ongoing relationship beats a one-time event.
 The executives who get the most value from AI coaching are the ones who maintain a relationship over time.
 Not a six-month engagement with deliverables and milestones.
-More like a flexible advisory where you can call when you have a decision to make, when a vendor is pitching you something you don’t understand, when your team pushes back and you need to figure out why.
+Something more like a flexible advisory where you can call when you have a decision to make, when a vendor is pitching you something you don’t understand, when your team pushes back and you need to figure out why.
 Monthly or biweekly sessions that evolve as your understanding grows.
 I offer exactly that kind of flexible advisory - the format adapts to what you need, not the other way around.

 About the Author